-- 76.8 A MemberSubject to the Terms of Engagement and the scope of work, a Member in Public Practice who is providing a Financial AdvisoryPlanning Service shall report in a written form to the Client: - (a) The name of the party engaging the Member, if not the Client; - (b) The date of the report; - (c) The purpose of the Financial Advisory Service Planning Advice; - (d) The name and qualifications of the Member(s) responsible for the Financial AdvisoryPlanning Service; - (e) The scope of the Financial Advisory Service Planning Advice, including any limitations or restrictions; - (f) the The basis of the Financial Planning Advice, including all significant assumptions on which the Financial Planning Advice is based; - (g) The specific information on which the Member has relied and the extent to which it has been reviewed by the Member; - (h) The reasons why the Financial Planning Advice is considered appropriate for the Client's financial needs, objectives and priorities taking into consideration the Client's relevant circumstances; and - (i) A statement that That the Financial AdvisoryPlanning Service was conducted in accordance with this Standard. - 6.9 A Member in Business who undertakes a Financial Planning Service should follow the reporting requirements in paragraph 6.8 of this Standard to the extent practicable.
+- 6.8 Subject to the Terms of Engagement and the scope of work, a Member in Public Practice who is providing a Financial Planning Service shall report in a written form to the Client: - (a) The name of the party engaging the Member, if not the Client;

+- (b) The date of the report; - (c) The purpose of the Financial Planning ServiceAdvice; - (d) The name and qualifications of the Member(s) responsible for the Financial Planning Service; - (e) The scope of the Financial Planning ServiceAdvice, including any limitations or restrictions; - (f) The basis of the Financial Planning Advice, including all significant assumptions on which the Financial Planning Advice is based; - (g) The specific information on which the Member has relied and the extent to which it has been reviewed by the Member; - (h) The reasons why the Financial Planning Advice is considered appropriate for the Client's financial needs, objectives and priorities taking into consideration the Client's relevant circumstances; and - (i) A statement tThat the Financial Planning Service was conducted in accordance with this Standard. - 6.9 A Member in Business who undertakes a Financial Planning Service should follow the reporting requirements in paragraph 6.8 of this Standard to the extent practicable.

-87. Client's information, monies and other property
+7. Client's information, monies and other property

-- 87.1 A Member in Public Practice who holds, receives or disburses Client monies, or operates a Client's bank account(s) shall comply with APES 310 Dealing with Client Monies. - 87.2 A Member in Business who holds, receives or disburses Client monies, or operates a Client's bank accountsaccount(s) should comply with Part A of APES 310 Dealing with Client Monies to the extent practicable. - 87.3 A Member shall take reasonable steps to protect the security of a Client's information and property that is within the Member's control in accordance with applicable law, regulations and this Standard.

-87.4 A Member shall return a Client's property, including records, to the Client upon request, or in accordance with the terms of the Financial AdvisoryPlanning Service.
+7.1 A Member in Public Practice who holds, receives or disburses Client monies, or operates a Client's bank account(s) shall comply with APES 310 Dealing with Client Monies.

+- 7.2 A Member in Business who holds, receives or disburses Client monies, or operates a Client's bank account(s) should comply with Part A of APES 310 Dealing with Client Monies to the extent practicable. - 7.3 A Member shall take reasonable steps to protect the security of a Client's information and property that is within the Member's control in accordance with applicable law, regulations and this Standard. - 7.4 A Member shall return a Client's property, including records, to the Client upon request, or in accordance with the terms of the Financial Planning Service.